-ROBERT L. JOHNSON Founder and Executive Chairman since the formation of the Company in 2011
+Founder and Executive Chairman since the formation of the Company in 2011

 Both Mr. Johnson and Ms. Hale are executive officers of the Company.
-The separation of the roles of Chairman and Chief Executive Officer allows Mr. Johnson and Ms. Hale both to have leadership roles on the executive management team, which our Board believes is important in light of their knowledge of the Company and extensive expertise in the lodging and hospitality industry.
+The separation of the roles of Chairman and Chief Executive Officer allows Mr. Johnson and Ms. Hale both to have leadership roles on the executive management team, which our Board believes is important considering their knowledge of the Company and extensive expertise in the lodging and hospitality industry.